captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 the crying room
 ---
-is really fucking retarded but I.
+is really frickin shit show.
 ---
 ## PETER:
-No offense Taken.
+Yeah, I'm not sure that was a good idea.
 ---
 ## CHERYL:
-But I went to
+Yeah, I know you meant well
 ---
-the freaking crying room
+and I gave it a try
 ---
-and I just sat there
+But I just sat there
 ---
-I felt so uncomfortable.
+like an asshole
 ---
-My eyes were bone fucking dry
----
-in the crying room so I
----
 then that annoying girl
 ---
 who sang that horrible
 ---
 Bette Midler song.
----
-And
 ---
 ## PETER:
 Allison.